Insulin detemir

 Insulin detemir, sold under the brand name Levemir among others, is a long-acting modified form of medical insulin used to treat both type 1 and type 2 diabetes.
 It is used by injection under the skin.
 It is effective for up to 24 hours.

 Common side effects include low blood sugar, allergic reactions, pain at the site of injection, and weight gain.
 Use in pregnancy and breastfeeding appears safe.
 It works by increasing the amount of glucose that tissues take in and decreasing the amount of glucose made by the liver.

 Insulin detemir was approved for medical use in the European Union in June 2004, and in the United States in June 2005.
 It is on the World Health Organization's List of Essential Medicines.
 In 2023, it was the 153rd most commonly prescribed medication in the United States, with more than 3 million prescriptions.

+Novo Nordisk is discontinuing production of insulin detemir, with supplies in the UK expected to run out in December 2026.

 Medical use

 It is used to treat both type 1 and type 2 diabetes.
 A recent Cochrane systematic review also compared the effects of insulin detemir to NPH insulin and other insulin analogues (insulin glargine, insulin degludec) in both children and adults with Type 1 diabetes.
 With respect to blood sugar management, it appears to work better than NPH insulin, however this finding was inconsistent across included and previous studies.
 In the same systematic review no other clinically significant differences were found between different insulin analogues in either adults nor children.